RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-with-operator.md

 ---
-Title: Redis Enterprise Kubernetes Operator-based Architecture
+Title: The Redis Enterprise Operator
-description:
+description: The Redis Enterprise Operator is the fastest, most efficient way to deploy and maintain a Redis Enterprise Cluster in Kubernetes.
 weight: 30
 alwaysopen: false
 categories: ["Platforms"]